Eastern Illinois hosts Crews and UT Martin - WTOP News

 Charleston, Illinois; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: UT Martin visits the Eastern Illinois Panthers after Jacob Crews scored 20 points in UT Martin’s 76-67 victory against the Lindenwood Lions.
+BOTTOM LINE: UT Martin takes on the Eastern Illinois Panthers after Jacob Crews scored 20 points in UT Martin’s 76-67 victory over the Lindenwood Lions.

-The Panthers have gone 6-4 at home.
-Eastern Illinois ranks third in the OVC with 14.0 assists per game led by Tiger Booker averaging 2.8.
+The Panthers are 6-4 in home games.
+Eastern Illinois is sixth in the OVC scoring 69.8 points while shooting 43.3% from the field.

-The Skyhawks are 5-3 in OVC play.
-UT Martin is 5-7 against opponents with a winning record.
+The Skyhawks are 5-3 against OVC opponents.
+UT Martin ranks third in the OVC with 41.2 rebounds per game led by Issa Muhammad averaging 8.7.

 Jordan Sears is averaging 19.3 points, 3.8 assists and 1.5 steals for the Skyhawks.
 Crews is averaging 18.6 points and 6.9 rebounds over the past 10 games for UT Martin.